dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/shapes-and-basic-drawing-in-wpf-overview.md

 # Shapes and Basic Drawing in WPF Overview
 This topic gives an overview of how to draw with <xref:System.Windows.Shapes.Shape> objects.
 A <xref:System.Windows.Shapes.Shape> is a type of <xref:System.Windows.UIElement> that enables you to draw a shape to the screen.
 Because they are UI elements, <xref:System.Windows.Shapes.Shape> objects can be used inside <xref:System.Windows.Controls.Panel> elements and most controls.

- [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] offers several layers of access to graphics and rendering services.
-At the top layer, <xref:System.Windows.Shapes.Shape> objects are easy to use and provide many useful features, such as layout and participation in the [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] event system.
+ Windows Presentation Foundation (WPF) offers several layers of access to graphics and rendering services.
+At the top layer, <xref:System.Windows.Shapes.Shape> objects are easy to use and provide many useful features, such as layout and participation in the Windows Presentation Foundation (WPF) event system.

 <a name="shapes"></a>
 ## Shape Objects